-Winter weather hits parts of Europe, from Poland to Turkey
+Freezing weather hits much of Europe, from Poland to Turkey

 The freezing weather was expected to ease and be replaced by heavy snowfall in the northeastern Czech Republic, the institute said.

+The deep freeze has caused water supply pipes to freeze and created dangerous driving conditions.
+The icy roads in the city of Pogradec prevented firefighters from arriving in time at a home fire in which a man died early Monday.

+The man’s brother, Nikolin Xhukellari, told the Balkanweb online portal that he managed to get his two children and wife out of the building but his brother, who was on the second floor, could not escape.

 In Istanbul, traffic was brought to a halt by the layer of snow covering the city, with cars stalled or skidding on the roads.
-The flurries were to continue throughout the day.

 In Germany, fresh snow, slippery roads and fallen trees led to several car accidents on Sunday and overnight, the dpa news agency reported.
 A driver died in southwestern Germany after his car shot over a mound of snow.

-The Nordic region — where winter weather is the norm — also saw snow and subfreezing temperatures, with the coldest temperatures predictably recorded in the Arctic.
+The Nordic region also saw snow and subfreezing temperatures, with the coldest temperatures predictably recorded in the Arctic.
 Norway’s meteorological institute tweeted a tongue-in-cheek message on Monday, saying: “we encourage all knitting lovers to send woolen clothes to their friends in the north.”

+In Denmark, police said 17 people were found ice bathing naked Sunday morning in a lake near Roskilde, 40 kilometers (25 miles) west of Copenhagen.
+Everyone in the group, aged between 26 and 51, was preliminary charged with violating pandemic restrictions banning the public gathering of more than five people.
+Police said they will all receive a fine, which is 2,500 kroner ($405) for first-time offenders.